AmarDange/Project-5-Indo-German/README.md

 **Epic Goals for End User**

-1. A landing page that describes the purpose of the website
+1. A landing page that describes about website
 2. User guidance to get started
 3. Easy register/sign up and sign in options